ShevchenkoMariia/S21_BrickGame/README.md

 # BrickGame Tetris

-Summary: In this project, you need to implement the Tetris game in the C programming language using a structural approach.
+In this project, we will implement the Tetris game in the C programming language using a structural approach.

 The experience gained as a result of the project:

 - development of a library for implementing game logic with support for functions for processing user input and obtaining the state of the playing field;
 - implementation of a terminal interface for user interaction, including game control and information display;
 - applying the principles of structured programming to organize code and improve its readability and maintainability;